Kaleido-subs/style-guide/docs/guidelines/editing.md

          | Lift                                           | Elevator                |

 Besides dialect differences,
-there are a couple other spelling rules that are worth noting:
+there are a couple other "rules" Kaleido follows:

+!!! example "Other rules"

+    === "All right/Alright"

--   "Alright" should always be spelled as "all right".
+         "Alright" is almost always spelled as "all right".

-    This is because "alright" is only correct in specific cases, while "all right" is always correct.
+         This is the accepted spelling in published writing, and is also the spelling we stick to.
+         While cases can be made for "alright", it is always safer to use our preferred spelling.

+         How closely the editor sticks to this rule is up to their discretion,
+         and there's nothing essentially wrong with using "alright", so long as it's not used as a blank stand-in.

+    === "OK/Ok"

--   "OK" and "Ok" should always be fully spelled out as "okay".
+         "OK" and "Ok" should almost always be fully spelled out as "okay".

+         This is strictly for aesthetic reasons,
+         and ultimately they mean the same thing.
+         If there's an "OK" signage on screen, it may be appropriate to keep the abbreviation in dialogue as well, but in almost any other case,
+         "okay" is preferred.

 ### Punctuation